Glen412710/U13A2_Glen/README.md

 #### wireframes

-+ First page will be the homepage
++ First page will be the homepage.

+In this page this is where the user is been place in the begining of the company's website.

-+ Secound page would be the Phones
++ Secound page would be the Phones.

+In the secound page if the user clicks on link in the nav bar then they will be placed in this page to sell all the phones and the user can click on what brand that they want.

-+ Third page is about the Accessories/Sims for your phone
++ Third page is about the Accessories/Sims for your phone.

+On the Third page will sent the user to the Accessories page to find what the user want e.g phones cases or Sim cards for their phones.

-+ fourth page all about the company
++ fourth page all about the company.

+The Fourth page is all the information about the company and what they do.

-+ fifty page client contact page
++ fifty page client contact page.

+On the final page this is where the user wants to be contacted if they are in need of help.

 ##### Design A